-The proposed Cova-1 well will be drilled as a vertical exploration well.
+All wells will be drilled as vertical exploration wells.
 Drilling will be undertaken using the drillship, Saipem 10000 (Figure 2.2).
 The specifications of the Saipem 10000 are presented in Appendix B. On arrival at site, the drillship will move into position and remain in position using the Class III Dynamic Positioning system.
-The well schematic is provided in Figure 2.3
+A diagram of the typical design of each well is provided in Figure 2.3.